Settling A Cat In

 Settling your cat into their new home

-Being taken to a new home can be a very daunting experience for your new cat or kitten because they have not yet had time to form a bond with you.
+Being taken to a new home can be a daunting experience for your new cat or kitten because they have not yet had time to form a bond with you.
 Cats are notorious for disliking change and need plenty of time to adjust to their new environment.
-For some cats this could be a few hours, but for others it could be weeks, or even months, especially for the more nervous or timid cats.
-So be prepared to be patient and you will get there.
+For some cats this could be a few hours, but for others it could be weeks, or even months, especially for more nervous or timid cats, so be prepared to be patient and you will get there.

 Following the advice below will help to ensure your new cat becomes used to his new surroundings:

 - Set aside a room dedicated to your cat with all he will need eg. litter tray, food, water, toys and a cosy bed.

 - Place your cat in his room with the door closed, and leave him alone for an hour or more

 - Do not force him out of the room.